 If a serial command that contains a filename fails, check the filename.
+Files handled by serial commands can not have spaces in them.

 The Mantis provides three interfaces, that allow the creation and naming, or transferring of files: front panel controls, WebView, and External Control Commands.
 To insure compatibility between them, filenames must conform to the following conventions: